OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 Data
 ----

-If the zipped dump of the MaStR is downloaded, it is safed in the folder `$HOME/.open-MaStR/data/xml_download`.
+If the zipped dump of the MaStR is downloaded, it is saved in the folder `$HOME/.open-MaStR/data/xml_download`.
 New versions of the dump overwrite older versions.

 The data can then be written to an sql database.
-The type of the sql databse is determined by the parameter `engine` in the Mastr class (see :ref:`mastr module`).
+The type of the sql database is determined by the parameter `engine` in the Mastr class (see :ref:`mastr module`).
 The possible databases are:

-* slqite: This database will be stored in `$HOME/.open-MaStR/data/sqlite`.
+* sqlite: This database will be stored in `$HOME/.open-MaStR/data/sqlite`.
 * docker-postgres: A docker container of a PostgreSQL database.
 * own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which enables the user to use any other desired database.